scverse/scvi-tools/docs/user_guide/background/differential_expression.rst

 where ``idx1`` and``idx2`` specify which observations to use to approximate these quantities.

-Once established latent distributions for each state, the vector of expression levels :math:`h_{n} \in \mathbb{R}^F` (:math:`F` being the total number of features) can obtained using the neural network :math:`h_n = f^h_\theta(z_n)` from the decoder.
+Once established latent distributions for each state, expression vectors :math:`h_{n} \in \mathbb{R}^F` (:math:`F` being the total number of features) are obtained as neural network outputs :math:`h_n = f^h_\theta(z_n)`.
-We will note :math:`h^A_f, h^B_f` the respective expression levels in states :math:`A, B` obtained using this sampling procedure.
+We note :math:`h^A_f, h^B_f` the respective expression levels in states :math:`A, B` obtained using this sampling procedure.

 Detecting biologically relevant features
 ========================================================
-Once we have expression levels distributions for each condition, scvi-tools constructs an effect-size, which will characterize differences of expression.
+Once we have expression levels distributions for each condition, scvi-tools constructs an effect-size, which will characterize expression differences.
-When considering gene or surface protein expression, the normalized expresssion levels can be viewed as normalized counts.
-Consequently, the canonical effect size for feature :math:`f` is the log fold-change, defined as the differences of between log expression levels between conditions,
+When considering gene or surface protein expression, log-normalized counts are a traditional choice to characterize expression levels.
+.
+Consequently, the canonical effect size for feature :math:`f` is the log fold-change, defined as the difference between log expression between conditions,

 .. math::
    :nowrap: